bitkeeper/zif.sedna/README.txt

 zif.sedna provides

-    a connection and query interface to a Sedna server
+    - a connection and query interface to a Sedna server

-    a dbapi-like interface (e.g., connections and cursors)
+    - a dbapi-like interface (e.g., connections and cursors)

-    a database adapter for zope(3) with connection pooling and (provisional) thread safety.
+    - a database adapter for zope(3) with connection pooling and (provisional) thread safety.

-    sednaobject, which provides pythonic interfaces to the Sedna server for CRUD operations.
+    - sednaobject, which provides pythonic interfaces to the Sedna server for CRUD operations.
 It abstracts read-only query results into python sequence-like items and also provides a read-write elementtree-like interface for managing individual elements and their descendents.

+       - SednaXQuery, for operations like handling SELECT results in SQL

+       - SednaContainer, for operations like working with a table or view in SQL

+       - SednaObjectifiedElement, for operations like modifying a record in SQL

 See 'src/zif/sedna/README.txt' for more information and doctest examples.
 See 'src/zif/sedna/README_da.txt' to use the zope3 database adapter in zope.